Engineering Quality Solutions

 It features screenshots that can come in handy for mockups.

-Responsive Design Checker also has predefined screen sizes for common devices such as smartphones, for instance, Google Pixel, Nexus tablets, and kindles.
+It also has predefined screen sizes for common devices, such as smartphones, for instance, Google Pixel, Nexus tablets, and Kindles.

-You can preview for devices such as iPhone, iPads, and the Android Nexus devices in landscape and portrait.
-For easy perusal, it presents several devices silhouettes one after another.
+You can preview for devices such as iPhones, iPads, and the Android Nexus devices in landscape and portrait.
+For easy perusal, it presents several device silhouettes, one after another.
 It is also quite flexible and can be used with any other site.
 Responsinator also lets you preview your site for both HTTP and HTTPS.

 Readability: Your most essential aspects and information are visible!
 But is the text clear and easy to read in columns on various devices?

-Let’s look at the top typical screen resolution of different devices for responsive web design:
+Let’s look at the top typical screen resolutions of different devices for responsive web design:

 The typical screen resolutions for desktops are mentioned below.
 However, 1280×720 screen resolution is often considered the best choice for screen resolution.